Can having a job related to marijuana affect immigration status?

 Even though you may not be actively using recreational or medicinal marijuana, employment in the industry draws a grey area.
 In federal law, the production, transportation, consumption, and anything that deals with the industry is considered a crime and labeled as drug trafficking.
 Therefore, a person can possibly be considered a drug dealer.

-USCIS has blocked applications from those who work in this industry do to the fact that they are part of a company that is considered to be a federal crime.
+USCIS has blocked applications from those who work in the marijuana industry due to the fact that they are part of a company that is considered to be a federal crime.
 If a person who is not a citizen admits to an immigration agent that they have used this substance or works in this industry, they may have a serious problem with immigration.

 Until this becomes legalized at the federal level this will now cease to be a problem, but at the moment it is not and you need to be careful in this matter.